This Toyota Concept-i Car Wants To Be Your BFF

 What struck me almost immediately was the personality of the car.
 It literally came alive to greet me with a luminescent “Hello,” streaming across the car’s side panel, shining through the ceramic white paint.
 The scissor doors then dramatically opened, elegantly laying out the Concept-i’s version of a red carpet, inviting me into the cockpit.
 Once inside the cockpit, I was able to start the car by waving my hand over a sensor, which through haptic feedback, started the Concept-i, initiating my communication with the star performer of this experience — Yui.

-Yui is the Concept-i’s AI (artificial intelligence), an animated 2D female character that speaks to you loud and clear throughout the vehicle, including the interiors walls and seats.
-Like Siri, but with a more palpable zest for life.
-(More Scarlett Johannson from Her, less Dave from 2001.)
+Yui is the Concept-i’s AI (artificial intelligence), an animated 2D female character that speaks to you loud and clear throughout the vehicle, including the interior walls and seats.
+She’s like Siri, but with a more palpable zest for life.
+(Scarlett Johannson from Her, not Dave from 2001.)
 An extension of Yui’s personality are the color hues used to communicate with passengers both onboard and outside the vehicle.
 One is for manual driving mode (a teal green), the other for autonomous driving (a violet color), which by the way, the Concept-i would be happy to do for you if Yui determines you need it.

 But more on that later.